Chelsea fail title test but Lampard's side have closed the gap to Man City | Goal.com

 City were fortunate to level the game before the half-hour mark, with Kevin De Bruyne's low drive taking a decisive deflection off Kurt Zouma, though there was nothing lucky about Riyad Mahrez's solo strike eight minutes later.

-Chelsea were unable to get themselves back into the game, as Pep Guardiola's side took control of the game in the second half, but there were plenty of positives for the Blues, who restricted City to just 46.74 percent possession.
+Chelsea were unable to get themselves back into the game as Pep Guardiola's side took control in the second half, but there were plenty of positives for the Blues, who restricted City to just 46.74 percent possession.

 Tammy Abraham failed to get on the scoresheet but he looked right at home on such a grand stage, while youngsters Christian Pulisic, Fikayo Tomori and Reece James all impressed.